 Keynote Title: Tracking the Invisible using Human Biomonitoring

-Dr. KLÁNOVÁ is a professor of environmental chemistry at Masaryk University, and a director of RECETOX (www.recetox.muni.cz), the European Centre of Excellence in Environmental Health Sciences.
+Dr. KLÁNOVÁ is a Professor of Environmental Chemistry at Masaryk University, and a Director of RECETOX (www.recetox.muni.cz), the European Centre of Excellence in Environmental Health Sciences.
 She leads the national research infrastructure (MONET monitoring networks, CELSPAC population cohorts and biobanks, accredited chemical, biological and toxicological laboratories, GENASIS environmental information systems), and since 2018 also the European research infrastructure on human exposome (EIRENE) prioritized in the 2021 Update of the ESFRI Roadmap.
 She closely collaborates with WHO and UNEP in building capacities for a global assessment of toxic exposures and leads the GEO Initiative GOS4POPs (Global Observation System for Persistent Organic Pollutants).